ElijahTanimowo/ElijahTanimowo/README.md

 #

 #### Gear 5
-Gear 5 was the culmative result of two semesters worth or learning how to connect software with hardware seemlessly and effiently.
+Gear 5 was the cumulative result of two semesters' worth of learning how to connect software with hardware seamlessly and efficiently.
 To view more information on this Final Capstone Project please visit: https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html.
 The repo can also be found here: https://github.com/ElijahTanimowo/Nika.